Safe Computing Guide

 10. Don’t Install or Download Unknown Programs or Apps

-There are countless companies that create software, and not all are legitimate.
+Countless companies create software, and not all are legitimate.
 Be sure to ONLY download software directly from the company that created it, and Google that software and the company to ensure they are trustworthy and reputable.
-That said, there are trustworthy “mirror” websites that host those reputable downloads as well, such as MajorGeeks and Snapfiles.
+That said, there are trustworthy “mirror” websites that host reputable downloads as well, such as MajorGeeks and Snapfiles.
 But whenever possible, download directly from the company that created the program.

 11. Keep Current Backups